nayeemmz/cmsc426Spring2021/project1.md

 <a name='coll'></a>
 ## Collaboration Policy
 You are encouraged to work on this project in groups of three at the most.
 The code should be your own, and should be the result of you exercising your own understanding of it.
 If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
-For the full honor code refer to the CMSC426 Fall 2019 website.
+For the full honor code refer to the CMSC426 Spring 2020 website.